Rotorua ram raid: Chocolates, gum and an empty till stolen in five-person raid

 He said the police had been good and responded quickly.

-He said the owners did not want the incident to shut the store, so they were cleaning up while police collected evidence and the door was being repaired.
+The owners did not want the incident to shut the store, so they were cleaning up while police collected evidence and the door was being repaired, he said.

 Singh said the silver lining had been the overwhelming support from the customers, who had been “devastated” on behalf of the owners.